MobilityDB/MobilityDB/contrib/pdal/README.md

 The writer is a PDAL `Streamable` stage, so a `readers.las` → `writers.tpcpatch` pipeline runs in PDAL's streaming mode automatically (the reader-side plugin is also `Streamable`).
-This is the path that makes multi-GB LAS ingest tractable — PDAL never holds the full point cloud in memory. `flush_threshold` (default 1024) caps the in-memory queue of completed-but-not-yet-INSERTed patches; once that many patches accumulate, an INSERT or append SQL batch is sent.
+This is the path that makes multi-GB LAS ingest tractable.
+PDAL never holds the full point cloud in memory. `flush_threshold` (default 1024) caps the in-memory queue of completed-but-not-yet-INSERTed patches; once that many patches accumulate, an INSERT or append SQL batch is sent.
 For